aodn/utilities/generic-harvester/README.md

 Note: verticalCRS element mandatory for schema validation is set as missing.  `<gmd:verticalCRS gco:nilReason=\"missing\"/>`

-#### Issues:

- - alembic doesn't work with default privileges (they are not applied) meaning we would have to rework all the current chef management of roles and groups - may have to find another solution

 #### TODO:

  - index_manager?
+ - look at how we can remove file_index schema references from queries/views
- - revisit database classes - transaction around all file updates - connection pooling
+ - revisit connection handling/use of sqlalchemy
  - more testing/integration tests
  - sensible exception handling
  - config validation (when config settles down)